cmbuckley/slack-slash-fastify/README.md

 ### Class: SlashEmitter

 * `options` <Object>
-    * `secret`: <string> Signing secret used to [verify requests from Slack](https://api.slack.com/docs/verifying-requests-from-slack).
+    * `secret`: Signing secret used to [verify requests from Slack](https://api.slack.com/docs/verifying-requests-from-slack).
-    * `allowImmediate`: <boolean>|<number> Allow immediate response to Slack requests.
+    * `allowImmediate`: Allow immediate response to Slack requests.
 Defaults to `false`, meaning the reply is sent separately using a Webhook.
 If `true`, the reply will be sent inline if the subscriber responds within the default 2 seconds.
 If a number is passed, it alters this timeout in milliseconds (to a maximum of 2000).
-    * `port`: <number> The port for Fastify to use for the server.
+    * `port`: The port for Fastify to use for the server.